-The only problem is that there are so many to choose from.
+The only problem is there are so many to choose from.
 There’s no need to worry, though; we’ve combed through the best products available and categorized them for easier searching.
 Below, you’ll find the highest-quality LED lanterns on the market right now.
 Take a look!

 Zoom Out: The 12 Best LED Lanterns For 2020